-User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Internet sites, make, post, Users shall not visit Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, X data transfer, communicate or Х remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X Pornography Χ Promotion of any kind of discrimination Χ (or hatred on the grounds of sexual orientation) - contra to the Public Order Act 1986 Pornography , , , Х Χ colleagues or breaches the integrity of the ethos of the X Using school system s to run a private business Χ cations, websites or other mechanisms that bypass the guards employed by the school Χ
+User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Internet sites, make, post, Sers shall not visit Child sexual abuse images -The making, production or Internet sites, make, post, The Protection of Children Act 1978 X download, upload, data transfer, communicate or pass on, material, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х remarks, proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х Pornography Χ Promotion of any kind of discrimination Χ threatening behaviour, including promotion of physical violence or mental harm X Promotion of extremism or terrorism Χ Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Χ Using school system s to run a private business Χ cations, websites or other mechanisms that bypass the guards employed by the school X

 Infringing copyright Χ

-^

 Revealing or publicising confidential or proprietary information (eg financial / personal information, databases, computer / network access codes and passwords) Х

 Creating or propagating computer viruses or other harmful files Χ

-Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х
+Unfair usage (downloading / uploading large files that hinders others in their use of the internet) X

 On-line gaming (educational) X

 On-line gaming (non-educational) Χ

-On-line gambling Χ
+On-line gambling l Χ

 On-line shopping / commerce Χ

 File sharing Χ

 Use of social media Χ

 Use of messaging apps Χ

 Use of video broadcasting e.g. Youtube Χ